 It is no secret that spicy food contains, well, spices.
 These spices can really disrupt your cat’s digestive system.
 Spices can be really harmful to people so it would be no different on the delicate digestive systems of cats.
 Spices can cause your cat to be in a lot of pain.
-After even a slight taste, your cat may run over to their water bowl to try to cool their mouth down.
+After even a slight taste, your cat may run over to its water bowl to try to cool its mouth down.
 It can also cause severe damage to their stomachs and cause gastrointestinal problems.

 The Effects of Spicy Food

 Spicy food can be made with a variety of spices, with chilies being one of the most popular.
 Usually, if you enjoy spicy food then you wouldn’t mind the addition of chili to your dish.

 What most people don’t know, though, is that chilies harbor a compound called capsaicin.
 Capsaicin is an extract of chili pepper and can be used in many different things.

 When you bite into a chili pepper or a meal prepared with them, the capsaicin is released.
 It can cause a burning or stinging sensation as it travels through your body.
 This burning sensation will affect any tissue that it comes into contact with.

 This is usually why your eyes start to water or your nose starts to run.
 Capsaicin is actually an irritant to mammals, which would include cats.
 Capsaicin can also be found in cayenne peppers and tabasco peppers.